Adin Talbar: Military career

 After returning to Palestine at the outbreak of World War II, for several months Talbar joined the Trans-Jordan Frontier Force in 1940.
 In 1942 he became an officer in the Palestine Regiment of the British Army.
 There he became friends with Hazim el-Khalidi, who later was the commander of the Syrian Yarmouk Regiment in the Israel-Arab War 1948–1949, and Jordanian tourism director in Jerusalem until 1967.
 Despite the Arab-Israeli conflict Talbar and Khalidi stayed lifelong friends, advocating a peaceful two-state solution to the Israel-Palestine question.

-Talbar saw combat in northern Italy in 1944–1945, after the Jewish Brigade had been posted to Egypt in 1943.
+Talbar saw combat in the Italian campaign as part of the Jewish Brigade.
 After the end of the war he helped Jewish Holocaust survivors escape from northern Italy in order to facilitate their emigration to Palestine.
 During a motorcycle trip to Munich a month after the war Talbar met the man who later became the Prison Psychologist of the Nuremberg Trials, Gustave Gilbert, in Salzburg, where Gilbert handed him photographs of the Dachau concentration camp.
 The post-war period Talbar spent in the Netherlands, Belgium, Germany and France.
 During the demobilization of the Jewish Brigade Talbar began studies at the Institut Paris des Hautes Études Cinématographiques.
 In 1946 he became aware of the situation in the Bergen-Belsen concentration camp and began to shoot a film there about the living conditions of the 15,000 Jewish survivors under British administration.
 Due to the politically charged situation – the future of the Holocaust-Survivors was unclear and immigration restrictions to the British Palestine Mandate remained – Talbar was arrested.
 According to the British Undersecretary State of War Michael Stewart the film constituted "anti-British propaganda", was "subversive and could have severe effects on the security of (British troops), in Germany and also in Palestine".

 Talbar spent four months in the British military prison of Bielefeld until he was released after the intercession of his Colonel in the Jewish Brigade.
 During his time in prison Talbar exchanged letters with Arthur Koestler, whom he had already gotten to know in his father's household.
 After his release Talbar recovered for a few weeks in Koestler's house in Wales.
 Through Koestler, Talbar established contact with the pro-Jewish British Member of Parliament Richard Crossman.
 Even Crossman could only find out that the film material had been destroyed.

+In 1947, he began studying at the London School of Economics but cut his studies short to fight in the Israel Defense Forces during the 1948 Arab-Israeli War.